lab64makerspace/intro2PCBdesign/Week_0/README.md

 The main goals for this week are:

-To understand *why* we might want to make a printed circuit board (PCB) To understand *why* we are doing all this work, that is *what* is the goal we are trying to achieve
+* to understand *why* we might want to make a printed circuit board (PCB)
+* to understand *why* we are doing all this work, that is *what* is the goal we are trying to achieve